From Clicks To Bricks

 I’m not so sure.

 That’s the identity crysis I mentioned.
-On the one hand, with my knowledge I have a shot of building an online business with an unlimited upside and predictable revenue, while on the other hand, I have this brick and mortar business which can’t really scale and it constantly needs routine work.
+On the one hand, with my knowledge I have a shot of building things online, which has unlimited upside and predictable revenue, while on the other hand, I have this brick and mortar business which can’t really scale and it constantly needs routine work.

 What should I focus on?